acediaye/Control-System/readme.md

 $$\dot x(t) = (A - BK)x(t) + BK_rr$$

-$A-BK$ becomes the new A system matrix of the close loop system.
+$A-BK$ becomes the new A system matrix of the close loop system. $BK_r$ becomes the new B system matrix.
 Since the eigenvalues of the old A matrix is fixed by the model, the new A matrix means the user can move the eigenvalues to desired places by changing the K gain matrix.
 The eigvalues of new A can be placed anywhere if A, B are controllable.

 To find the eigenvalues of a system by its characteristic equation.